ShieldQuest/ShieldQuest/README.md

 ---

-**FinTech & IT Student**

-I'm an IT student at Florida State College at Jacksonville with five years of experience in the banking industry.
-I'm interested in how technology, finance, and data come together to solve real problems and improve day-to-day operations.
+FinTech and IT student exploring how technology, finance, and data intersect to solve practical problems.

 ---

 ## 📚 Current Focus

-- Working toward CompTIA certifications and completing advanced IT coursework
+- Advancing through CompTIA certifications and college IT coursework
-- Building skills in Python, Java, SQL, and automation
+- Building skills in Java, Python, SQL, and basic automation
-- Exploring FinTech trends, cybersecurity basics, and practical uses of AI
+- Developing secure and efficient programming habits
-- Creating projects that connect financial processes with technology
+- Creating small financial tools and OOP-based applications
+- Organizing my work as I prepare larger projects for publication

 ---

-## 📂 Featured Projects

-- [PythonPractice](https://github.com/ShieldQuest/PythonPractice) – Early programming exercises and fundamentals
-- [Python_Financial_Services](https://github.com/ShieldQuest/Python_Financial_Services) – Intro tools for financial automation and analysis
-- More projects coming soon, including financial modeling, automation scripts, and Java coursework
+## 🛠️ Skills & Tools

+**Languages:** Java, Python, SQL
+**Tools:** Eclipse, VS Code, Git, GitHub
+**Interests:** FinTech automation, data analysis, backend logic, and financial decision support

 ---

+## 📂 Projects

+I'm learning and experimenting with different technologies.
+As my skills grow and my work becomes more structured, I plan to publish selected projects that reflect my progress and development style.

+---

 ## 🧭 About Me

-- Self-motivated learner dedicated to continuous improvement
+- IT student transitioning from five years in banking
-- Analytical thinker shaped by hands-on banking experience
+- Analytical thinker with hands-on financial experience
-- Enjoys breaking down complex problems into clear, workable steps
+- Skilled at breaking down real problems into clear, workable steps
-- Interested in using technology to support smart business decisions
+- Motivated to use technology to improve financial decision-making

 ---